 Owners of Motorized Two-Wheeled Vehicles are required to purchase and display a Permit and must park in designated parking areas for Motorized Two-Wheeled Vehicles.
-No person shall park a Motorized Two-Wheeled Vehicle in any area of Campus not designated as Motorized Two-Wheeled Vehicles parking.
+No person shall park a Motorized Two-Wheeled Vehicle in any area of Campus not designated as Motorized Two-Wheeled Vehicle parking.
 Motorized Two-Wheeled Vehicles may park at metered spaces upon activation of the meter.
 In parking lots, Motorized Two-Wheeled Vehicles are required to park in designated Motorized Two-Wheeled Vehicle parking areas with the appropriate permit.

 In the case of a person wishing to register a combination of an automobile and a Motorized Two-Wheeled Vehicle, full payment will be required for the automobile permit, but there will be a reduced charge for the additional Motorized Two-Wheeled Vehicle permit.
-A Motorized Two-Wheeled Vehicle permit is at the full price when purchased in conjunction with a PR permit or other park and ride areas.
+Full payment will be required for a Motorized Two-Wheeled Vehicle permit when purchased in conjunction with a PR permit or a permit for other park and ride areas.
 No more than one Vehicle permit and one Motorized Two-Wheeled Vehicle permit shall be issued to any registrant.